 Typically, therapy occurs in a 60-minute session.
 The first session is spent getting to know you and establishing a relationship in which you feel safe and able to share.
 We work with you to develop goals and set timelines for your goals.

 Group therapy is an opportunity to share your experience with others who have had similar traumatic episodes in their lives.
 Sharing similar experiences can help you understand that you are not alone and provide additional support to your healing process.
+We offer open groups in our residential services, where the group participants adjust each week and group materials do not build from week-to-week.
+We offer closed groups in our outpatient services, where the group participation is set and has a set duration.

 Group therapy sessions offered by Peace House include: